Is the Cabin Zero Military 28L the Best Personal Item Backpack for European Budget Airlines?

 The Cabin Zero Military 28L is genuinely my one bag – for every trip, every length, every type, from short breaks and point-to-point city hopping to extended stays away.

 This bag has been to the Arctic and to countless corners of Europe, including many Balkan countries and European microstates.
 It’s been my ‘one bag’ on long-haul flights too.
 It’s joined me on long-distance walks, including the Hadrian’s Wall Path, and on festival and campervan trips too.
-It looks professional enough in my work life as an IT consultant, and I somehow managed to make it work on a two-week cruise, as well.
+It looks professional enough in my work life as an IT consultant, and I somehow managed to make it work on a two-week cruise.
 If a trip doesn’t require a tent, I’ll use my Cabin Zero Military 28L.

 Cabin Zero has made several improvements since the bag came into my life.
 The width of the water bottle holder has increased, and the laptop sleeve now has a false suspended bottom for extra protection.
 The logo received an update, too.
 Everything else is identical, so this review of the ‘old’ model remains valid.

-What the Cabin Zero Military Gets Right
+What the Cabin Zero Military gets right

 The Cabin Zero Military 28L sits at a sensible mid-point – not a budget bag, but nowhere near the price of the brands using comparable fabric and build quality.
 Here are the features I like most about the bag: